sadimanna/MedicalImageViewer/README.md

 The built files will be in the `dist` directory, ready for deployment to any static hosting service.

+**Note**: This application is designed for research and educational purposes.
+Always ensure compliance with local regulations regarding medical data handling and privacy.

+## Installing as a Web App (PWA)

+This application supports installation as a Progressive Web App (PWA) for an app-like experience on desktop and mobile devices.

+### How to Install

+- **Desktop Browsers (Chrome, Edge, Brave, etc.):**
+  1. Open the deployed app in your browser at `http://localhost:5173`.
+  2. Look for the install icon (usually in the address bar or browser menu).
+  3. Click "Install" or "Add to desktop" to install the app.

+- **Mobile Browsers (Safari, Chrome, Edge, etc.):**
+  1. Open the app URL in your mobile browser.
+  2. Tap the browser menu (three dots or share icon).
+  3. Select "Add to Home Screen".
+  4. The app will appear on your home screen and can be launched like a native app.

+### Features of the Installed App

+- Launches in standalone mode (no browser UI)
+- App icon on desktop or mobile home screen
+- Works offline after first load (basic functionality)
+- Fast startup and app-like experience

+> **Note:** Offline use is supported for previously loaded pages and assets.
+Some features (like loading new files from the network) may require an internet connection.

 ## Usage

 ### Loading Files